What is TMT Investment Banking?

 - Technology typically generates more deal flow than media or telecom, though this varies by bank and market conditions

-- TMT valuations often emphasize growth metrics and revenue multiples rather than traditional EBITDA approaches
+- TMT valuations often emphasize growth metrics and revenue multiples rather than traditional EBITDA approaches, especially for high-growth technology companies

-- Top TMT banks include Goldman Sachs, Morgan Stanley, JPMorgan plus specialists like Qatalyst and Allen & Company
+- Top TMT banks include Goldman Sachs, Morgan Stanley, JPMorgan at the bulge bracket level plus specialists like Qatalyst and Allen & Company

-- Exit opportunities span tech PE, growth equity, venture capital, hedge funds, and corporate development
+- Exit opportunities span tech-focused private equity, growth equity, venture capital, hedge funds, and corporate development at technology companies

 Conclusion